DeMaCS-UNICAL/ThinkEngine/README.md

 The asset is released as a bunch of .dll files collecting a number of C# scripts.
 We currently support only Windows videogames.

-More information is available on our [wiki page](https://github.com/DeMaCS-UNICAL/ThinkEngine/wiki)
+More information, installation instructions and downloads are available from our [wiki page](https://github.com/DeMaCS-UNICAL/ThinkEngine/wiki).